John P. McGonigle

-John P. McGonigle was an American corrections officer and politician who served as Sheriff of Middlesex County, Massachusetts from 1985 to 1994.
+John Patrick McGonigle (1938 – 2022) was an American corrections officer and politician who served as Sheriff of Middlesex County, Massachusetts from 1985 to 1994.
 He was convicted of tax evasion and pleaded guilty to conspiracy to commit racketeering for demanding kickbacks from two of his deputies.

 Early life

 McGonigle graduated from Boston College in 1960 with a bachelor's degree in business administration.
 He earned a bachelor's degree in social work from Simmons College in 1971.
 He then received a master's in counseling and psychology from BC in 1976.

 Career

 McGonigle worked as a juvenile probation officer, rising to the position of assistant chief probation officer of the Cambridge District Court.
-On January 10, 1985, Governor Michael Dukakis appointed McGonigle to fill the unexpired term of Middlesex County Sheriff Edward F. Henneberry Jr., who died the month prior.
+On January 10, 1985, Governor Michael Dukakis appointed McGonigle to fill the unexpired term of Middlesex County Sheriff Edward Henneberry, who died the month prior.
 McGonigle, who had never run for public office, was a surprise choice for the position.
 Dukakis said that the response to McGonigle's candidacy was the most "universally positive" he had seen in his six years as governor and added that he could not find anyone “who doesn't think John McGonigle is not a first rate person".
 McGonigle was sworn in on January 18, 1985.
 McGonigle was elected to a full six-year term in 1986, defeating former State Trooper Henry Sullivan 67% to 33%.